jeadamek/mentoria/README.md

 ## ✏️ About

-This is a project developed on Stage 3 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
-To access the entire course's projects [click on this link](https://github.com/jeadamek/explorer-rocketseat).
+This project was developed on Stage 3 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
+To access the entire course's assignments click [this link](https://github.com/jeadamek/explorer-rocketseat).

 In this challenge, it was requested to create a desktop form, the main goal was to work with different types of inputs, pseudo-classes, and HTML validation.

 I could practice and study:

 - Form structure;
-- Labels, Ids and inputs;
+- Labels, Ids, and inputs;
 - Fieldset and Legend;
-- Styling forms, inputs and buttons;
+- Styling forms, inputs, and buttons;
 - Pseudo-classes;
-- Validate inputs with html properties.
+- Validate inputs with HTML properties.

 The landing page can be seen in the image below:
 <br/>